Derek Trucks: Merging talents

-Trucks built a studio in his home in January 2008, and his band and he recorded the album Already Free.
-Trucks and his wife, Susan Tedeschi, combined their bands to form the Soul Stew Revival in 2007 and performed at the Bonnaroo Music Festival in June 2008.
+Trucks built a studio in his home in January 2008, which he and his band used to record their album: Already Free.
+Trucks and his wife, Susan Tedeschi, combined their bands to form the Soul Stew Revival in 2007, and performed at the Bonnaroo Music Festival in June 2008.
 In late 2009, Trucks and his band went on hiatus, after which the band dissolved.
 In 2010, Trucks formed the Tedeschi Trucks Band with his wife.
 On January 8, 2014, Trucks announced that he and fellow guitarist Warren Haynes planned to leave the Allman Brothers Band at the end of 2014.
 That band announced its retirement, with Trucks playing as a member through their final show on October 28, 2014, at the Beacon Theatre in New York City.

 Musical style

 Trucks credits guitarist Duane Allman and bluesman Elmore James as the two slide guitarists who influenced his early style, but he has since been inspired by John Lee Hooker, Ali Akbar Khan, Howlin' Wolf, Albert King, Miles Davis, Sun Ra, John Coltrane, Charlie Parker, Django Reinhardt, Charlie Christian, Wayne Shorter, Toy Caldwell, Johnny Winter, Freddie King and B.B.
 King.

 His music is rooted in blues and rock, embracing jam band, Southern rock, and jazz.
 Trucks plays an eclectic blend of blues, soul, jazz, rock, qawwali music (a genre of music from Pakistan and western India), Latin music, and other kinds of world music Trucks became a fan of Khan, a Hindustani classical musician known for his virtuosity in playing the sarod and popularising Indian classical music in the West, often in conjunction with sitar virtuoso Ravi Shankar.
 Trucks studied at the Ali Akbar College of Music in San Rafael, California.
-Speaking of Khan, Trucks says “there are two recordings, which are part of my 'desert-island' disc… One is called Signature Series Volume II.
+Speaking of Khan, Trucks says "there are two recordings, which are part of my 'desert-island' disc… One is called Signature Series Volume II.
 Whenever I need to wipe the slate clean, I listen to it."

-Trucks plays guitar in an open E tuning, using his signature glass slide by Dunlop, modeled off of an old Coricidan bottle but without the seam.
+Trucks plays guitar in an open E tuning, using his signature glass slide by Dunlop, modeled off of an old Coricidin bottle but without the seam.

 In 2006, two vintage (1965 and 1968) Fender Super Reverb amplifiers, a Hammond B-3 organ, two Leslie speaker cabinets, and a Hohner E-7 clavinet were stolen from Trucks and later recovered by the Atlanta Police Department.